pcwii/cpkodi-skill/README.md

 - ~~Make repeat words language agnostic "MultiplicativeList.json"~~ (Completed 2021214)
 - Add the ability to search music by album and artist (Todo 20201214)
 - ~~Correct the random music request "play some music"~~ (Completed 20201228)
-- Confirm TV Show request by season and episode "play the outer limits season 1 episode 2" (Todo 20201214)
+- ~~Confirm TV Show request by season and episode "play the outer limits season 1 episode 2"~~ (Completed 20201229)
 - Confirm music request by artist "play the artist Elvis" (Todo 20201214)
 - Confirm TV Show request by Title with dialog "play the tv show stargirl" (Todo 20201214)
 - ~~Correct index out of range when iterating through a list of found movies~~ (Complete 20201223)
 - ~~Todo Add new dialog response when we reach the end of the list~~ (Completed 20201224)
-- Add Option to toggle debug log entries in websettings (20201224)
+- ~~Add Option to toggle debug log entries in websettings~~ (Completed 20201229)
+- Confirm Chromecast support for local library (20201229)